Steel Americas cloud hangs over Germany's ThyssenKrupp

 ThyssenKrupp began building the Brazilian mill about seven years ago, aiming for low-cost production in Latin America’s biggest economy.
 However, wage inflation, rising iron ore costs and appreciation of the Brazilian currency made output much more expensive than expected, just as U.S. steel demand shrank.

 ThyssenKrupp has sunk roughly 12 billion euros ($16 billion) into Steel Americas.
-The disaster cost former Chief Executive Ekkehard Schulz his job and led to the removal of supervisory board chairman Gerhard Cromme earlier this year.
+The disaster resulted in former Chief Executive Ekkehard Schulz’s resignation from the supervisory board followed by that of supervisory board chairman Gerhard Cromme this year.

 Hiesinger, who replaced Schulz in early 2011, is shifting the company away from the volatile steel sector to higher-margin businesses such as elevators and factory equipment.
 But his efforts have been overshadowed by the crisis over Steel Americas.
 ThyssenKrupp’s shares have lost about 45 percent since Hiesinger took over.